Dry Needling Program - Perth

 - Learning important safety, technique, legal and regulation aspects of acupuncture and dry needling

-- Learning and practising dry needling of spinal, upper limb and lower limb muscles
+- Learning and practising dry needling of the spinal, upper limb, and lower limb muscles

 - Developing superior levels of palpation and soft tissue handling skills